Holy Trinity Church, Long Melford: Glass

-The medieval glass can be attributed to the Norwich School and dates from the mid- to the late-15th century.
+The medieval glass is attributed to the Norwich School and dates, like the church itself, from the mid- to the late-15th century.
 Described as "the best collection of medieval glass in Suffolk", it was recollected to its present location, in the north aisle, in the 1960s.

 List of rectors

 In common with other English churches, for much of its lifetime, the Rector was "presented" (appointed) by the church patron.
 Until its dissolution in 1539, the patron was the incumbent Abbot of the Benedictine Abbey of Bury St Edmunds; after this date, the patronage was held by a prominent local person, transferring either by bequest or by sale.

 The list of rectors of Holy Trinity dates back to the 12th century, but there are gaps prior to 1309.

 Parish status

 The Parish of Long Melford is part of the Chadbrook Benefice.
 The other churches in the group are: